kjolley/BIGSdb_documentation/data_query/0070_querying_isolate_data.rst

 possible to query the database against complete or partial allelic profiles.
 Even if no scheme is defined, queries can be made against all loci.

-On the index page, click 'Search by combinations of loci (profiles)' for any defined scheme.
-Enter either a partial (any combination of loci) or complete profile.
+On the index page, expand the Search menu and click 'Search by combinations of loci'.

 .. image:: /images/data_query/profile_combinations.png